os-cloud/leap-2-2-4-process/README.md

     migrate the cinder-volume service to the physical host.
   * **You must** have the Ubuntu Trusty Backports repo enabled before you start.

+#### Limitations

+  * Upgrading old versions of "libvirt-bin<=1.1" to newer versions of "libvirt-bin>=1.3" in a single step can cause VM downtime.
+  * L3 networks may experience an outage as routers and networks are rebalanced throughout the environment.

+#### Recommendations

+  * It is recommended all physical hosts be updated to the latest patch release.
+    This can be done using standard package manager tooling.

 #### Process

 If you need to run everything the script ``run-stages.sh`` will execute